Green Tree Python

 3 Amazing Green Python Facts

 - The gestation period for females can last up to 90 days, and they don’t eat at all during this period of time.

 - Adolescents of the species can appear in shades ranging from brilliant neon yellow to brick red.

-- Though they look virtually indistinguishable from South America’s emerald tree boa in appearance, these traits developed distinctly as both species don’t share any recent ancestors.
+- Though they look virtually indistinguishable from South America’s emerald tree boa in appearance, these snakes are the result of convergent evolution.